 Data for energy consumption in the services sector by end use are not available.
 Data for energy consumption by services category are not available.
+Data for services floor areas are not available.

 Data for passenger-kilometres are only available for buses (until 2010), passenger trains (2006-2010) and domestic passenger airplanes (2005-2009).